-3. Connect AC Neutral or Common to TB1-3

-Caution: Verify that the monitor is designed for the appropriate line voltage.
+- 3. Connect AC Neutral or Common to TB1-3 - Caution: Verify that the monitor is designed for the appropriate line voltage.
 Connection of the incorrect voltage will damage the unit.

-It is strongly recommended that power be supplied from a two-pole circuit breaker, located in reasonable proximity to the system.
+It is strongly recommended that power be supplied from a two-pole circuit breaker. located in reasonable proximity to the system.
 Power MUST NOT be supplied by plugging into a wall socket.
-The unit is a continuous monitor. and as а should continuous monitor be provided dedicated. permanent power.
-If a wall socket is used, there risk that the unit inadvertently be unplugged, putting it off-line.
+The unit is a continuous monitor. and as а continuous monitor should be dedicated. provided permanent power.
+If a wall socket is used, there а risk that the unit is will inadvertently be unplugged, putting it off-line.